EFSCOIN/Efscoin/README.md

 #### OS Network Download

-Both versions of NOOBS allow additional Operating Systems to be downloaded from our remote repository.
+Both versions of EFSCOIN allow additional Operating Systems to be downloaded from our remote repository.
 To do this, the Raspberry Pi must be connected to a wired network, or it can connect over Wifi using the [Raspberry Pi USB wifi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/) or the Raspberry Pi 3 Model B built-in wifi.

-Once connected, the Pi will only show a list of Operating Systems that are appropriate to your Pi Model.
+Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Pi Model.
 If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root NOOBS directory and append `showall` to the arguments list.

 #### Wired Networks